 If you have an older TV without an HDMI port, then the Roku Express+ is your only option as it supports the older component A/V cables.
 Otherwise, the Roku Express is perfect for those that want a wireless streaming device with no frills.

 The Express works best as a stationary streaming device.
-If you plan on moving your device around to multiple TV’s or want to take your Roku with you when travelling, I would recommend the Roku Streaming Stick.
+If you plan on moving your device around to multiple TV’s or want to take your Roku with you when traveling, I would recommend the Roku Streaming Stick.

 Keep in mind that these devices cap out at 1080p video resolution.
 If you want 4k Video, I’d recommend one of the higher tier Roku devices.

 While naming the various devices in the Roku stable makes more sense than the previous number system, there is little reason to upgrade from the Roku 3 or 4.
 I recommend to only purchase one of the new Roku devices if you are looking for a specific functionality upgrade met by one of the new Roku Players.
-That said, its been reported that all the Roku devices have a much quieter fan than the Roku 4.
+That said, it has been reported that all the Roku devices have a much quieter fan than the Roku 4.